 As I listened to Jennifer tell me her story at the über-cool Samovar Tea Lounge in San Francisco, she lit up as she recounted paying her way through college.
 Her first job out of college was as a contract employee for Amoco, where her strong work ethic and desire to deliver more than what was expected landed her a full-time job.
-After advancing quickly, she decided that she wanted to go to law school and her employer believed in her and gladly paid for it.
+After advancing quickly, she decided that she wanted to go to law school.
+Her employer believed in her, and gladly paid for it.

 Once she finished law school, Jennifer was offered a secure law firm job as a litigator.
 The more she began to explore this option, the more she discovered that the traditional opportunity was not aligning with her soul and she walked away from it.

 Jennifer went on to become a director of business development and recruiter for a legal staffing company in Chicago.
 As she poured herself into this opportunity, she noticed that lawyers with incredible credentials were becoming marginalized, barely making any money, and sitting on park benches wondering about their next move.
 Many were downsized by fluctuations in corporate America and kissed their six-figure salaries and bonuses goodbye.

 After watching and listening to their plight and observing firsthand the inefficiencies and excessive spend in litigation, she decided to create LawyerLink, which combined three industries—e-discovery services, legal processes on-shoring, and temporary legal staffing.
 From the humble beginnings of an office in a spare bedroom with a folding table for a desk and $30,000 in personal savings, she grew the company in five years to 125 people, $10 million in gross revenue, and offices that occupied two floors of the Sears Tower (now the Willis Tower) in Chicago.